DominicMachado/DominicMachado.github.io/clas-141-f20/schedule-clas141-f20.md

 ### Wednesday, September 2
 - Syllabus Overview
-- Greek Misconceptions Quiz Released
+- Greek Misconceptions Assignment Released
 - **Homework (due before class)**: Read the expectations, grading, and schedule pages carefully.
 Watch this [short video](https://www.youtube.com/watch?v=6bDrYTXQLu8) and jot down some notes on what image of ancient Greece is presented in the video.

 ### Friday, September 4